dftbplus/recipes/docs/transport/carbon2d-trans.rst

 contacts are allowed.
 A contact is defined by an ``Id`` (mandatory), the range of atoms belonging to the contact specified in ``AtomRange`` (mandatory) and a ``FermiLevel`` (mandatory).
 The potential is set by default to 0.0, therefore need not be specified in this example.

-Note that in non-SCC calculations that do not compute the Density Matrix of the system, the Fermi level and the contact potential are not necessary to calculate the Transmission curve, but they are needed to calculate the current via the Landauer formula, as they would determine the occupation distribution in the contacts.
+Note that in non-SCC calculations that do not compute the Density Matrix of the system, the Fermi level and the contact potential are not necessary to calculate a transmission curve, but they are needed to calculate the current via the Landauer formula, as they would determine the occupation distribution in the contacts.

 Then we have the ``Hamiltonian`` block, describing how the initial